noahehall/theBookOfNoah/mobile_web_apps/testing/_testing.md

     - component tests: limits the scope of the exercised software to a portion of the system under test, manipulating the system through internal code interfaces and using test doubles to isolate the code under test from other components
       + By instantiating the full microservice in-memory using in-memory test doubles and datastores it is possible to write component tests that do not touch the network whatsoever.
     - System/deployment tests:
+    - functional tests: tests of a specific function within your application, requiring some type of user input, and returning some type of results.
+      -  Typical tests can be for login, registration to the site, user account operations, account settings changes, complex data retrieval operations, among others.
+Function tests typically mirror the user-scenarios used to specify the features and design or your application.
+    - content test, is a simple test for the existence of a static, non-changing, UI element. e.g. image, title, etc.
+  - Testing Links: clicking a link and verifying the expected page
   - Business Facing
     - functional tests: multiple unit tests working together in order to test a specific functionality
     - acceptance tests: